Q: What is Snowball Edge?

 As a default, Snowball Edge uses two-day shipping by UPS.
 You can choose expedited shipping if your jobs are time-sensitive.

-Local Processing Capabilities
+Data Processing and Storage Capabilities

 Q: Does Snowball Edge support EC2 instances?